SUCCESS IS

 • They will forfeit their conditional acceptance.

-No, you do not need to complete immunizations, screenings, or background checks until you are officially accepted into the program.
+No, you do not need to complete immunizations, screenings, or background checks until you are officially accepted.
 Once accepted, you will receive detailed instructions on completing these requirements.

 All accepted students must provide proof of the following vaccinations: